storesafe/android-sqlite-evcore-ndk-driver-free/README.md

 **WARNING:** The reference handles that are returned by the `EVCoreNativeDriver` library functions are raw C pointer values (with `0x100000000` added).
 If someone uses a reference handle that is not valid, or no longer valid with the `EVCoreNativeDriver` library the behavior is undefined (may crash, for example).
 It is NOT recommended to use this API directly unless you really understand how this library works internally.

-Additional build note: This project requires android-ndk pre-17 since it still supports the deprecated `armeabi` target.

 **BUILD NOTICE:** `android-ndk` pre-17 is needed since this project still supports the deprecated `armeabi` target CPU.

-FUTURE TODO: better documentation of API and some internal details

 ## SQLite build information